-- a) develop individual potential and independence by providing the infrastructure, opportunities and support people need to flourish and - b) to make this happen by working with the market to ensure there are appropriate alternatives to traditional care models that support this approach, including reducing reliance on residential care.
+- (a) develop individual potential and independence by providing the infrastructure, opportunities and support people need to flourish and - (b) to make this happen by working with the market to ensure there are appropriate alternatives to traditional care models that support this approach, including reducing reliance on residential care.

-It is anticipated that MLM will ensure that people's needs are appropriately and sustainably met, promote better and more sustainable long-term outcomes and in so doing generate £4.6m in efficiencies.

-The detailed Equality Impact Assessment undertaken indicates that no equality group will be adversely impacted by the 'Meaningful Lives' approach detailed above.
-Indeed, with specific regards to the Learning Disability, this approach is expected to have a high positive impact on this equality group.
+It is anticipated that MLM will ensure that people's needs are met in a person centred manner that promote better and more sustainable longterm outcomes and in so doing promotes a more efficient use of resource.
+We anticipate that this will generate £4.5m in efficiencies, while ensuring we meet the eligible needs of the adult.
+The detailed Equalities Comprehensive Impact Assessment undertaken indicates that no equality group will be adversely impacted by the 'Meaningful Lives' approach detailed above.
+Indeed, with specific regards to the learning disability, physical and sensory impairments, this approach is expected to have a high positive impact on these equality groups.